therewillbecode/react-poker/README.md

     Generalise library for any card game - i.e Pokemon, Magic The Gathering Add a Pokemon demo.
     Make the API more declarative:
-      - Pass functions for determining spring settings and card positioning
+      - Pass functions for determining spring settings and card positioning/animation
+      - Abstract out functions for different events i.e flop, turn river that define animations (essentially removing the "poker" related assumptions about the game.
       - Permit Custom Card Images
-    Design more attractive set of custom poker cards
+    Design more attractive set of custom poker cards For the poker demo add a player deal event